aiamlucas/zonoteka-workshops/README.md

 # Zonoteka Workshop Series

 We aim to develop a collaborative group that bridges the worlds of art and technology, bringing together artists, developers, musicians, filmmakers, and others.
-Together, we share knowledge and collaborate to create performances, installations, and artworks, while also developing open-source digital tools for artists or anyone interested in generative art, film, and more.
+Together, we share knowledge and collaborate to create performances, installations and artworks, while also developing open-source digital tools for artists or anyone interested in generative art, film and more.

 ---